i2p/i2p.www/i2p2www/spec/proposals/150-garlic-farm-protocol.rst

 ~~~~~~~~~~~~~~

 The originator will send the following.
-All lines are teriminated with \r\n as required by HTTP.
+All lines are teriminated with CRLF as required by HTTP.

 .. raw:: html